Liverpool complete Nunez signing for initial £64m

 Liverpool's current record transfer is the £75m paid to sign centre-back Virgil van Dijk from Southampton in 2018.

-It is likely the fee for Nunez should hit the £85m mark if he plays regularly.
-The add-ons range from how many goals he scores to whether the Reds win the Champions League.
+Nunez's fee should reach at least £75m if he plays regularly.
+The add-ons in the deal, which could amount to £21m in total if they are all met, range from how many goals he scores to whether the Reds win the Champions League.

 The signing is subject to international clearance and work permit approval.